seandstewart/bardly/pending/romances/cymbeline/uncut.md

 And deal with others better.

 **CYMBELINE**
-Nobly doom’d!
+Nobly doom'd!
-We’ll learn our freeness of a son-in-law;
+We'll learn our freeness of a son-in-law;
-Pardon’s the word to all.
+Pardon's the word to all.

 **ARVIRAGUS**
 You holp us, sir,
 As you did mean indeed to be our brother;
-Joy’d are we that you are.
+Joy'd are we that you are.

 **POSTHUMUS LEONATUS**
 Your servant, princes.
 Good my lord of Rome,
 Call forth your soothsayer: as I slept, methought
-Great Jupiter, upon his eagle back’d,
+Great Jupiter, upon his eagle back'd,
-Appear’d to me, with other spritely shows
+Appear'd to me, with other spritely shows
 Of mine own kindred: when I waked, I found
 This label on my bosom; whose containing
 Is so from sense in hardness, that I can